Fredwreck: Stop The Oppressive Politics

 The STOP Movement was started by Fredwreck on April 19, 2003.
 It was created to inform the world about the Iraq War.
 To reach more people, Fredwreck produced a series of songs with multiple artists including Everlast, Tray Deee.
 Defari, J-Ro, RBX, Daz Dillinger, Soopafly, Bad Azz, WC, Dilated Peoples, The Mac Minister, Mack 10, Evidence, Cypress Hill, the Alchemist, Mobb Deep and others.

 "Down with us" is the first song in the STOP Movement.
 It is also the anthem for this anti-war movement.
 It was released on April 28, 2003.
 Produced by Fredwreck, it features Everlast, Tray Deee, Defari, Daz, J-Ro, RBX, Soopafly, Bad Azz, WC, Dilated Peoples, and Mac Minister.

 Dear Mr. President is the second STOP Movement song.
 It was released as a digital download on Fredwreck's official site.
 Also produced by Fredwreck, it features Everlast, Mobb Deep, the Alchemist, Mack 10, WC, Evidence, Defari, KRS-One, and B-Real.

 2016

 In the fall of 2016, VH1 premiered a new show with Snoop Dogg, Martha Stewart and Fredwreck called Martha & Snoop's Potluck Dinner Party, featuring games, recipes, and musical guests.
 Fredwreck, Snoop & Martha later starred together in commercials for 7up and Snickers.
 In a 2016 interview with The New York Times, Martha called Fred "Her new best friend".

-2020

-On January 26, 2020 Fredwreck received a Grammy Award for Best R&B Album of the year for his production on the Anderson Paak album Ventura (2019).
-He chose not to attend the awards ceremony out of respect for Kobe Bryant who tragically died the morning of the awards.